more STAFF BIOGRAPHIES

 I am delighted to be joining the Hiland Hall learning community.
 It feels a bit like coming home.

 After the closing of the Prospect School, where I worked as assistant to the director, I was invited to sit on Hiland Hall School’s first board of directors.
 A few years later, as my children became school aged, I enrolled them as students.
 This was the beginning of a long participation in the Hiland Hall School community - greater and lesser as children grew and moved to other schools.
 During this time I worked locally and nationally as an artist and educator.
-More recently, I have offered independent services to individuals and organizations in office management, grant writing and long range planning.
+More recently, I have offered independent services to individuals and organizations in office management, grant writing and long range planning and in 2016 was a Fellow in the Prospect Archive Research and Practitioner Fellowship Program at the University of Vermont.